The price of anarchy in basketball: The price of anarchy on the court

 This counterintuitive result is completely analogous to Braess's Paradox in traffic networks: an important component of the network is removed, but the overall efficiency improves.
 It is worth noting that in the original play, run at the Nash equilibrium, the center \cfive $ $ was an absolutely key contributor.
 He touched the ball every time the play was run and shot $1/3$ of the time with a 67\% success rate.
 A team that found its success improved after losing such a player would likely be extremely surprised.

 Of course, this result really highlights the sub-optimality of the ``short-sighted" Nash equilibrium solution.
 The true optimum performance for this offense can be found not by considering the best way to run each individual play, but by considering every option simultaneously and optimizing the total performance with respect to the frequency that each option is run.
-Following the method outlined in section \textbf{3.3}, it is easy to show that the optimum strategy involves \cone $ $ driving 33\% of the time and \ctwo $ $ driving 67\% of the time.
-As for the shot attempt, \cone $ $ should shoot 5\% of the time, \ctwo $ $ should shoot 45\% of the time, and \cfive $ $ should shoot 50\% of the time, even though in this case the three players will shoot very different percentages.
-The resulting overall efficiency of the play is $0.42$, well above the Nash equilibrium solution $0.33$ or the efficiency $0.375$ that resulted when \cfive $ $ was removed.
+Following the method outlined in section \ref{sec:formalism}, it is easy to show that the optimum strategy involves \cone $ $ driving half the time and \ctwo $ $ driving half the time.
+As for the shot attempt, \ctwo $ $ and \cfive $ $ should split the shot attempt 50/50, even though in this case they will shoot very different percentages.
+The resulting overall efficiency of the play is $0.43$, well above the Nash equilibrium solution $0.33$ or the efficiency $0.375$ that resulted when \cfive $ $ was removed.

 In other words, there is a significant price of anarchy for this offensive set.
-When run with the best possible strategy, the play can be successful $42\%$ of the time.
+When run with the best possible strategy, the play can be successful $43\%$ of the time.
 But when the team only considers one possession at a time, the play works only $33\%$ of the time.
 The apparent improvement of the team upon losing its center, and, indeed, any instance of the ``Ewing Theory", is a consequence of this short-sightedness.